Rantoniaina/copy-trade-telegram/README.md

 ### 🚀 Usage

-Connect to Telegram:
+Connect to Telegram and listen to a channel:
 ```
 python telegram_cli.py connect
 ```

 With manual parameters:
 ```
-python telegram_cli.py connect --api-id YOUR_API_ID --api-hash YOUR_API_HASH --phone YOUR_PHONE
+python telegram_cli.py connect --api-id YOUR_API_ID --api-hash YOUR_API_HASH --phone YOUR_PHONE --channel @channelname
 ```

+### ✨ Features

+- 🔐 Easy authentication with API ID/hash
+- 📢 Monitor messages from specified Telegram channels
+- 📩 Real-time display of new messages with sender information
+- 🎨 Beautiful, emoji-rich console output

 ### 💻 Technology Stack